School of Computing, Engineering and Mathematical Sciences Statement of Strategic Intent

-The School of Engineering and Mathematical Sciences’ Statement of Strategic Intent aligns with La Trobe University’s Strategic Plan 2020-2030.
+The School of Computing, Engineering and Mathematical Sciences’ Statement of Strategic Intent aligns with La Trobe University’s Strategic Plan 2020-2030.

 It contextualises our part in achieving the University’s mission: To be known for making a positive difference in the lives of our students, partners and communities.